top of page

 This means:

-• Even with a small deposit, your stable healthcare income plus a guarantor’s support can make lenders confident to approve your loan.
+Even with a small deposit, your stable healthcare income, combined with a guarantor’s support, can instill confidence in lenders.
+This can lead to quicker loan approvals.

-• Healthcare professionals are considered low-risk borrowers, which often means better rates and borrowing terms.
+Healthcare professionals are often viewed as low-risk borrowers.
+This perception can lead to better rates and borrowing terms.

-• The guarantor isn’t giving you money, they’re providing equity as security.
+The guarantor isn’t giving you cash; they’re providing equity as security.
+As long as you meet your repayment obligations, they won’t incur costs.

 What it Means for the Guarantor

 For the guarantor, this is a serious commitment.
-They are agreeing to cover part (or all) of the loan if you can’t repay it and the property sale doesn’t cover the balance.
+They agree to cover part (or all) of the loan if you cannot repay it, and the property sale doesn’t cover the balance.

 Guarantor Rules: What Lenders Require